Toxicity (song)

-"Toxicity" is a song by the American heavy metal band System of a Down.
+"Toxicity" is a song created by Armenian-American heavy metal band System of a Down.
 It was released in 2002 as the second single from their second studio album Toxicity.
 The song was written by band members Daron Malakian, Shavo Odadjian, and Serj Tankian.
 It is known for its dynamic chorus, aggressive vocals, and prominent drum beat.
 The song is predominantly in triple meter, alternating between 6/4, 12/8 and 4/4 time.
 The guitar during the verse plays in 6/4 using a 2+2+2 phrasing while the heavy part ("somewhere between the sacred silence and sleep") makes use of a hemiola with the guitar switching to a 3+3+3+3 pattern while the drums remain in compound duple meter until the bridge.
 The song was ranked number 14 on VH1's 40 Greatest Metal Songs, and was called a nu metal classic by Stylus Magazine.

 Background

 "Toxicity," an important song for System of a Down, was initially brought to the band by bassist Shavo Odadjian, who introduced the composition under the title "Version 7.0."
 Odadjian conceived this title in reference to the then-popular AOL software, stating, "When this song comes out, it'll be on Version 7.0, and we'd be telling the future."
 Despite the band's reputation for guitarist Daron Malakian and vocalist Serj Tankian as the principal songwriters, Odadjian's original concept played a crucial role in the song's development.

 During the recording process, the band, encouraged by producer Rick Rubin to "over-write," entered the studio with an extensive repertoire of approximately 44 songs.
 However, "Toxicity" nearly went overlooked, with Odadjian recalling that it had "fallen through the cracks."
 He reflected, "I felt so good about it, and it wasn't taken well."
 It was only when Malakian revisited the composition that the song was fully realized, marking it as a significant addition to their album.